Bitcoin Should Be Redistributed or Reset

 The Ledger Is Not a Spreadsheet Someone Maintains

-The cost of that attack scales with Bitcoin’s hash rate, which has grown consistently for fifteen years.
+The cost of that attack scales with Bitcoin’s hash rateThe total computing power securing the Bitcoin network.
+A higher hash rate means more security., which has grown consistently for fifteen years.
 At current network scale, such an attack appears economically irrational even for a nation-state.
 The math does not favor the attacker.

 There is also the self-custody problem.
 A significant portion of Bitcoin is held in wallets where the private keys are controlled by the owners directly, with no exchange or custodian involved.
-Those coins cannot be moved without the key.
+That bitcoin cannot be moved without the key.
 No court order, no legislative act, and no technical exploit reaches a hardware wallet sitting in someone’s home.
-As Livingston notes: “No third party can freeze your account because they disapprove of your actions.
-No government can seize your funds without your consent.”
-A redistribution of Bitcoin would require either rewriting the ledger (computationally irrational) or compelling private key holders to hand over access (legally and practically unenforceable at scale).
-For more on how private keys define ownership, the exchange custody article covers the distinction in detail.
+A redistribution of Bitcoin would require either rewriting the ledger, which is computationally irrational, or compelling private key holders to hand over access, which is unenforceable at scale.
+For more on how private keys define ownership, see Myth #11 on keeping bitcoin on an exchange.

 The System That Already Resets Wealth